 Federal and State Movement Toward Whole-Person Care

 Specific state Medicaid programs are beginning to require accountability for Health Equity and the elimination of disparities to participate in government-funded programs through an official Health Equity Accreditation offered by National Committee for Quality Assurance (NCQA).
-The goal is to end barriers to care based on zip code, race, ethnicity, language, sexual orientation, gender and more.
-To meet the demand for more inclusive reporting standards, the NCQA will also implement a new Healthcare Effectiveness Data and Information Set (HEDIS) measure this year that catalogs members’ social risk factors and their race, ethnicity, and language.
+The goal is to end barriers to care based on zip code, race, ethnicity, language, sexual orientation, gender, income and disabilities.

 The participants in the pilot program include: